Ciprania/CipraTech/curseforge-desc.md

 Don't worry.
 Your cat is safe back at home still pawing at the circuit board until it ends up under the refrigerator with that candy wrapper from 1998.

+# OOC DISCLAIMER

+All of the above is fictional.
+Any references to CipraTech having a patent on a device created by a mod from an author is NOT true.
+It's a story.
+We do not claim the creation of the mods in this pack and are wholeheartedly thankful for the work that the mod develoeprs have put into these mods.

 [![Akliz](http://saphrym.com/images/cipratech/akliz.png)](http://saph.link/akliz)